cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 This optimizer removes instructions that are unreachable.
 There are several ways unreachable instructions might appear:

 1. Jump Threading can create unreachable jumps that are no longer targeted.
-2. User-created unreachable regions, such as `while false ... end`, or code following a `while true` loop.
+2. User-created unreachable regions, such as `while false ... end`, or a code following a `while true` loop.
 3. User-defined functions which are called from an unreachable region.

 Instruction removal is done by analyzing the control flow of the program and removing instructions that are never executed.
-When [Jump Normalization](#jump-normalization) is not active, some section of unreachable code may not be recognized.
+Since the analysis is static, it may miss sections of code unreachable due to the dynamic behavior of the program.

 ---